gypsydave5/gypsydave5.github.io/_posts/2014-08-15-bitwise-and-permissions.md

 bit set.
 They come out as `0` -- no matches!

 And so that's how it all hangs together.
 But why didn't it work?
-Simply put everyone on the course had just installed the latest version of Rspec, and `be_true` is not in the latest version's syntax.
+Simply put everyone on the course had just installed the latest version of RSpec, and `be_true` is not in the latest version's syntax.
 So all we needed to do was change `be_true` over to `eq(64)` and it would've been fixed.